facelessuser/pymdown-extensions/docs/extensions/headeranchor.md

 If you aren't encoding your HTML as UTF-8, or prefer the safer percent encoded Unicode slugs, you can use `uslugify_encoded` which will percent encode non-ASCII word chars.
 You can use this to override Toc's and HeaderAnchor's slugify; it is good to override both if you are using both.

 ## CSS
-This is the CSS used for rendering the header anchors in this document.
-While Font Awesome is used, you can substitute it with [Octicons](https://octicons.github.com/) for even more of a GFM feel, or use something else entirely.
+This is the example CSS for rendering the header anchors.
+While Font Awesome is used in this example, you can substitute it with [Octicons](https://octicons.github.com/) for even more of a GFM feel, or use something else entirely.

 The HTML tags with classes are set like this: